 In short, there are lots of opportunities for advancement in the construction industry, including higher education, apprenticeships, and professional accreditations.

-So, if you want a career in the construction industry but are unsure because you think it might be a ‘dead end’, there’s no need to worry, because there are lots of ways you can progress in this career.
+So, if you want a career in the construction industry but are unsure because you think it might be a ‘dead end’, there’s no need to worry, because there are lots of ways you can progress in a construction career.

 About MatchBuilt: MatchBuilt is an executive search firm that specializes in placing top talent with residential construction and building materials companies.